 A trip around the diamond like no other.
 But it could have been a much more enjoyable trip if presented in a fashion dedicated to the heart of the project.

-Not as colorful as we imagined, based on having seen the flickr photos and now seeing them in black-and-white.
-Not as easy to read, based on each page having two columns of type for some odd reason.
+Not as colorful as we imagined — despite having eight full-color pages inserted in the middle — having seen the flickr photos and now seeing them more in black-and-white isn’t the full presentation that one could have desired.
+It’s also not as easy to read, based on each page having two columns of type for some odd reason.
 A paperback version instead of hardback also doesn’t give it the full presentation it deserves.

-But that shouldn’t deter from the essence and heart of the content.
+But none of that should distract from the essence and heart of the content.

 We easily sense how this became a mission that needed to be taken on and told.
 Especially when it starts at the general burial site of Sol White — unmarked, in a communal grave in an African-American cemetery established on Staten Island.
 That become a chapter to itself, as does one on Cristobal Torriente because, as Carhart writes, “perhaps more than any other graves in the project, (they) had the most profound effect on me.”